 Talk about a multitasking makeup item — one eyeliner can provide five (or more) very different looks for your peepers.
 Lining your eyes places emphasis on one of your most lively features and can provide a touch of needed polish on a day when you are truly short on time.
 Eyeliner is no doubt a must-have that you can do so much with.

 Get in line

-Liquid liner tends to give a harder, more dramatic (although artificial) line.
+As we know, eyeliner comes in several forms and there are pros and cons to each.
+Liquid liner tends to give a harder, more dramatic (although more artificial) line.
 If you prefer the liquid variety, I recommend only using it on your top eyelid, as it is too harsh of a look for use on lower lids.

 Look 1: Weekend daytime casual

 For a casual look, line only your upper outer eyelid.
 I find pencil liners much easier to work with than the liquids, but you can experiment and learn what you like best.
 Covergirl makes a great pencil liner called Perfect Blend with a sponge tip on the other end for easy smudging.

 Dot the liner onto your top lid, getting as close to your eyelashes as possible.
 Use a cotton swab, sponge tip that is on the opposite end of some eyeliner pencils or your clean fingertip (watch the nail!) to blend the dots together so the makeup looks natural and almost undetectable.